Sarrasani: History

 The story has two basic topics.
 On one side, a tale about a family of circus directors struggling to remain at the top of show business in the social context of Europe and South-America during the last century.
 On the other side, the epical facts of a colossal enterprise that survived the most transcendental political crisis, dealing – voluntarily or by force – with political leaders, dictators, bankers or businessmen from both continents.

 The Sarrasani Circus was founded in 1901, reaching a patrimony of 400 animals (not pets, precisely) and hiring a similar number of artists and technicians, hosting troupes from the most distant and exotic places: Chinese, Japanese, Javanese, Moroccan, Hindus, Sioux, Ethiopians, Gauchos, Europeans, etc. Within this complex megalopolis, the Circus managed to sail through turbulent periods of this century emerging unharmed.
 Among them: World War I, the 1930s crisis, the Nazism, World War II, Joseph Stalin's troops arriving to Eastern Germany, the zenith of Peronism in Argentina and several coups d'état in different countries.
 During the second Peronist period in Argentina the circus even changed its name to "National Circus of Argentina".
 Only since Germany's re-unification, Sarrasani's name was exalted again after almost a 50 year of proscription.
 The story is conceived as a road movie where the odyssey of an immense circus, a sort of Noah's Arc of people and animals, is an excuse to travel across two continents in different periods of the last century.
 A journey in space and time, this chronicle carries its own background of tango, epochal songs and circus orchestras.

-Besides the profuse network of historic characters, the tale focuses on three main personalities that were in charge of the circus at different times: Hans Stosch-Sarrasani, alias Senior, Hans Stosch-Sarrasani (son), alias Junior, and Trude, Junior's young wife.
+Besides the profuse network of historic characters, the tale focuses on three main personalities that were in charge of the circus at different times: Hans Stosch-Sarrasani, alias Senior, Hans Stosch-Sarrasani (son), alias Junior, and Trude Stosch-Sarrasani, Junior's young wife.

 Senior

 Senior, the founder, was a dreamer, a visionary in show-biz obsessed with the idea of greatness, a megalomaniac who only conceived pharaonic projects that, incredibly, worked.
 His circus turned out to be a crossroad of cultures from all around the five continents and also the state-of-the-art in technology.

 Sarranni based his circus in Dresden and it reached a height of popularity there in the late 1920s.
 At around the same time, the Karl May Museum opened nearby.

 He toured not only around Europe, but also around South America, where he also moved the zoo and all that megalopolis on three enormous ships.
 Due to his stubborn and independent character, he had several problems with bureaucrats in power and especially with the ascendant Nazi regime that pushed him to emigrate.
-He established the circus in 1901 and ran it until his death in Sao Paulo, Brazil in 1934.
+He established the circus in 1901 and ran it until his death in São Paulo, Brazil, in 1934.